Act of Contrition: Anglican Communion

 In the Church of England Reconciliation of a Penitent the Act of Contrition "expresses the desire and intention before God to turn away from sin and walk in newness of life.
 The penitent may use his or her own words or the form provided."

-The Anglican Communion, which includes the Church of England, The Episcopal Church (in the United States) and other member churches, has its own act of contrition, referred to in the Prayer Book as the General Confession.
+The Anglican Communion, which includes the Church of England, The Episcopal Church and other member churches, has its own act of contrition, referred to in the Prayer Book as the General Confession.
 This is said by the Congregation en masse during worship.
 The 1662 Book of Common Prayer contains two versions.
 The first (for use at Matins and Evensong) is: